We pay for it by spending the money

 we must pay our way in the world;

-The Left accepts these assertions without challenge and unwittingly reinforces them with talk of increasing taxes on the rich and corporations.
-It’s a nonsense that bolsters the Right and severely restricts the Left.
+Progressives across the political spectrum accept these assertions without challenge and unwittingly reinforce them with talk of increasing taxes on the rich and corporations.
+It’s a position which supports the status quo and stifles any meaningful debate.

 Now, before I go any further, I must stress that although Modern Monetary Theory assists us in understanding the monetary system in any country, the policy prescriptions we come to later only apply to countries which are sovereign in their currency.
 There are three criteria which define a country with a sovereign currency: